cliport/cliport/README.md

 #### Shouldn't CLIP help in zero-shot detection of things?
 Why do I need collect more data?

 Note that CLIPort is not doing "object detection".
 CLIPort fine-tunes CLIP's representations to "detect actions" in SE(2).
-CLIP by itself has no understanding of actions or affordances; recognizing and localizing objects (e.g. detecting hammer) does not tell you anything about how to manipulate them (e.g. grasping hammer by the handle).
+CLIP by itself has no understanding of actions or affordances; recognizing and localizing objects (e.g. detecting hammer) does not tell you anything about how to manipulate them (e.g. grasping the hammer by the handle).

 #### What are the best hyperparams for real-robot training?